johnlpage/MongoSyphon/README.md

 #### Scalar Values

-Sometimes you have only a single value you are interested in being retiurned from a sub-section.
+Sometimes you have only a single value you are interested in being returned from a sub-section.
 This can be the case regardless of whther it is being returned to an array or a scalar at a higher level - you don't want to return an object as it will have a single member.

-Mongosyphon lets us use the special value `_value` to denote that the output of this section shoudl not be an object but in fact a scalar.
+Mongosyphon lets us use the special value `_value` to denote that the output of this section should not be an object but in fact a scalar.

 This is often the case when the section relates to a lookup table.
-If, in our example above, we did not have _species_ *and* _breed_ for each pet but just the species then we may choose to define it defferently.
+If, in our example above, we did not have _species_ *and* _breed_ for each pet but just the species then we may choose to define it differently.
 By putting the species values into `_value` we can get a different output.